issta26-submission/stage2/CNTG/readme.md

 - Ensure you have the necessary permissions and API access to use your selected LLM provider
 - You can re-run `scripts/main.py` multiple times; Programs will not overwrite existing files
 - Make sure the required library dependencies are built and placed in the correct relative locations as shown above
+- **Important**: The knowledge base and unit tests provided are examples for demonstration purposes.
+While you can generate tests using our framework, we do not provide complete API knowledge as it may involve undiscovered vulnerabilities.
+We are currently conducting manual research and appreciate your understanding